jamofer/humidity-extractor/README.md

 # EasyHome Hygro Premium SP controller

 Unofficial speed controller for EasyHome Hygro Premium SP via web.
+It exposes an API REST server with a simple frontend in order to control the current speed.

 ## Requirements
 * Raspberry PI
 * Up to 7 relays
+* Software: pip
-* Software: pip, node, yarn
+* Development Software: pip, node, yarn

 ## Setup
 We need to interface our Raspberry PI to the EasyHome Hygro card through relays.